 Please let us know as soon as possible so that we can help.

-If Library items aren’t returned or are lost/damaged, you will temporarily have library privileges withdrawn and be charged replacement costs at the full current price of the item, or £15 (whichever is greater).
+If Library items aren’t returned or are lost/damaged, you will temporarily have library privileges withdrawn and replacement costs will be charged at the full current price of the item.

 Invoices for lost or damaged books will normally be sent to you by the University Finance department and payment should be made to them.
 If you find and return the Library items within 6 months of the invoice being paid, we will be happy to give you a refund.